Mathematical table: Types

-A modern calculator gives sin(75° 9′ 50″) = 0.96666219991, so our interpolated answer is accurate to the 7-digit precision of the Bernegger table.

-For tables with greater precision (more digits per value), higher order interpolation may be needed to get full accuracy.
-In the era before electronic computers, interpolating table data in this manner was the only practical way to get high accuracy values of mathematical functions needed for applications such as navigation, astronomy and surveying.

-To understand the importance of accuracy in applications like navigation note that at sea level one minute of arc along the Earth's equator or a meridian (indeed, any great circle) equals one nautical mile (approximately 1.852 km).

 Tables of logarithms

 A page from Henry Briggs' 1617 Logarithmorum Chilias Prima showing the base-10 (common) logarithm of the integers 0 to 67 to fourteen decimal places.

 Part of a 20th-century table of common logarithms in the reference book Abramowitz and Stegun.

 A page from a table of logarithms of trigonometric functions from the 2002 American Practical Navigator.
 Columns of differences are included to aid interpolation.

 Tables containing common logarithms (base-10) were extensively used in computations prior to the advent of electronic calculators and computers because logarithms convert problems of multiplication and division into much easier addition and subtraction problems.
 Base-10 logarithms have an additional property that is unique and useful: The common logarithm of numbers greater than one that differ only by a factor of a power of ten all have the same fractional part, known as the mantissa.
 Tables of common logarithms typically included only the mantissas; the integer part of the logarithm, known as the characteristic, could easily be determined by counting digits in the original number.
 A similar principle allows for the quick calculation of logarithms of positive numbers less than 1.
 Thus a single table of common logarithms can be used for the entire range of positive decimal numbers.
 See common logarithm for details on the use of characteristics and mantissas.